adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 **Why `/var/lib/backup/firemon/` works:**
 - Has `firemon_backup_t` SELinux context (not `user_home_t`)
 - Root can execute scripts from this location
-- Same solution as Python version - both scripts have the same SELinux requirements
+- Won't be cleaned up on reboot (unlike /tmp)

-After moving and re-running setup, the backup should succeed.
+- Logically related to backup operations

 #### Understanding SELinux on FireMon OS